MicrosoftDocs/dynamics365-guidance/guidance/business-processes/hire-to-retire-overview.md

 - **Forecast to plan**

   The forecast to plan process includes strategic and operational planning.
-This is where organizations plan for the structure of the business, forecast revenue and growth and plan for staffing to support those operational goals.
+This is where organizations plan for the structure of the business, forecast revenue and growth, and plan for staffing to support those operational goals.

 - **Hire to retire**

-  When you use advanced warehouse management with Dynamics 365 Supply Chain Management, you will need to create workers and define security access on the shop floor.
+  When you use advanced warehouse management with Dynamics 365 Supply Chain Management, you create workers, and you define security access on the shop floor.

-- **Order to cash:** In retail organizations, especially those with brick and mortar store fronts, the process of planning stores and staffing requirements comes prior to the actual recruitment and staffing or the stores.
+- **Order to cash:**

+  In retail organizations, especially those with brick-and-mortar store fronts, the process of planning stores and staffing requirements comes before the actual recruitment and staffing of the stores.

 - **Plan to produce**

-  In a manufacturing organization, when planning production, you need to plan for your staff and shifts that will products.
+  When a manufacturing organization plans production, they must plan for the staff and shifts that will manufacture the products.
 The production plan is typically put in place before the workforce is hired, and put to work.

 - **Procure to pay**

-  In organizations that outsource work or use staffing agencies, the procurement process is upstream to the hire to retire process.
-The procurement process can also be used for outsourcing or using vendors to help with various aspects of the hire to retire process such as processing payroll, sourcing benefit providers, using third-party recruiters, and more.
+  In organizations that outsource work or use staffing agencies, the procurement process is upstream to the *hire to retire* process.
+The procurement process can also be used for outsourcing or using vendors to help with various aspects of the *hire to retire* process such as processing payroll, sourcing benefit providers, using third-party recruiters, and more.

-- **Product and service lifecycle management**
+- **Concept to market**

-  In service-based organizations where humans are part of the service offering, the product and service definitions must be defined before you can define the human aspect of the service.
+  In service-based organizations where humans are part of the service offering, you must define the services before you can define the human aspect of the service.
 This is especially true when you use routes for production and need a human resource to be used in the production process.

 - **Project to profit**

-  In service-based organization, the project needs are often determined before the hire to retire process begins.
-The resources needs are defined by the customer needs and then the hiring or project staffing process begins.
+  In service-based organization, the project needs are often determined before the *hire to retire* process begins.
+The customer needs define the resources needs, and then the hiring or project staffing process begins.

 - **Record to report**

-  Before an organization typically hires, there is a need to define a budget for employees and their related expenses.
+  Before an organization typically hires, there's a need to define a budget for employees and their related expenses.
 Benefits and compensation budgets are typically reviewed and approved on a minimum of an annual basis.
 These budgets are often done before any actual expenses or hiring can take place.

 - **Service to cash**

   In service-based organizations, the definition of the service typically exists before you start to hire employees to perform the service.
-This can includes the policies, procedures, and so on that are part of the service to cash process in an organization.
+This can includes the policies, procedures, and so on, that are part of the service to cash process in an organization.

 The *hire to retire* end-to-end process is broken down into the following component business process areas including: